My Philosophy and Approach

 cognitive behavioral therapy

 CBT focuses on challenging and changing negative thinking and associated behaviors and emotions.
-CBT also involves developing personal coping strategies that focus on solving current problems.
-CBT is based on the idea that unhelpful beliefs and behaviors play a role in the development and maintenance of mental health issues.
+It is based on the idea that unhelpful beliefs and behaviors play a role in the development and maintenance of mental health issues.

 acceptance and commitment therapy